docker-archive/ee-workshop/README.md

 2. There's a lot here about managing the cluster.
 You can take a moment to explore around.
 When you're ready, click on `Swarm` and select `Secrets`.
 ![](./images/ucp_secret_menu.png)

 3. You'll see a `Create Secret` screen.
-Type `MYSQL_PASSWORD` in `Name` and `password` in `Content`.
+Type `MYSQL_ROOT_PASSWORD` in `Name` and `password` in `Content`.
 Then click `Create` in the lower left.
 Obviously you wouldn't use this password in a real production environment.
 You'll see the content box allows for quite a bit of content, you can actually create structred content here that will be encrypted with the secret.

 4. Next we're going to create two networks.
 First click on `Networks` under `Swarm` in the left panel, and select `Create Network` in the upper right.
 You'll see a `Create Network` screen.
 Name your first network `back-tier`.
 Leave everything else the default.
 ![](./ucp_network.png)